Creating and modifying side panels

 Where: Expand the Side panels node in the program configuration.

-The side panel configuration lets you set up the various side panels in FotoStation and define their content.
-A side panel can be configured to contain different content, such as archives, actions and projects.
-In its default configuration, FotoStation has Desktop, Archives, Projects and Jobs tabs on the left side of the screen, while Actions are on the right.
+In the side panel configuration you can set up the various side panels in FotoStation and define their content.
+A side panel can be configured to contain different content, such as archives, actions, and projects.
+In its default configuration, FotoStation has Desktop, Archives, Projects, and Jobs tabs on the left side of the screen, and Actions are on the right.
 However, you can organize the side panels any way you want.

-To create a side panel, click on the Left or Right node in under Side panels in the configuration tree.
-Then click on the New button in the properties window to the right.
-There are five different types of side panels to choose from: Desktop, Archives, Actions, Projects and Jobs.
-When you click the New button, FotoStation will display a new window that lets you name the new side panel and choose its type.
-The type you choose will affect the content that is displayed on the side panel.
-Thus, by choosing to make an archives side panel, all configured archives will be displayed in the side panel.
+To create a side panel, click on the Left or Right node under Side panels in the configuration tree.
+Select New in the properties window to the right.
+There are five different types of side panels to choose from: Desktop, Archives, Actions, Projects, and Jobs.
+When you select New, FotoStation displays a new window where you can name the new side panel and choose its type.
+The type you choose affects the content that is displayed on the side panel.
+Therefore, by choosing to make an archives side panel, all configured archives will be displayed in the side panel.
 (You can hide certain archives from view by changing the side panel’s properties – see below for details.)

 Common side panel properties